JonathanQuang/ECE4180-Space-Invaders-Clone-Expanded-with-Multiplayer/index.md

 # Overview
-Our project is a clone of the classic arcade game, Space Invaders, but with some additional features over other mbed clones.
+Our project is a clone of the classic arcade game (based on Devon Cooper's and Sidak Dhillon's clone), Space Invaders, but with some additional features over other mbed clones.
 The basic features we have are a joystick that moves the player's ship, a button to fire bullets from the ship, and a LCD screen to display the game.
 However, our clone boasts some additional feature over other mbed clones.
 Namely we have added some sound effects played via a speaker with an amp and a second player that can connect to the game over a bluetooth module using the Bluefruit Connect app on a Bluetooth enabled phone.
+We have also added a player vs player gamemode, a way to track score and lives, a game over menu with some music, and a starting menu to select gamemodes and to manage the connection of both players.

 # Hardware
 - [mbed LPC1768](https://os.mbed.com/platforms/mbed-LPC1768/)